dankamongmen/scblockchain/doc/block-format.md

 +-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+
 ```

-#### PatientStatus
+#### UserStatus

 Transaction type 0x0004, followed by a 16-bit signature length, followed by
 the 256-bit hash and 32-bit index of the publishing consortium, followed by the
 signature, followed by the 256-bit hash and 32-bit index of the referenced
-PatientStatusDelegation transaction, followed by the JSON-encoded payload.
+UserStatusDelegation transaction, followed by the JSON-encoded payload.

 ```
  0                   1                   2                   3